 A few years back, the unequivocal answer would have been extra firm tofu, with some prep to remove the excess water out of the sponge-like tofu block, making it more dense and therefore a more apt substitute for paneer.
 But now that super firm tofu is easily available, I have a clear winner.

 Super firm tofu is very dense out of the box, which means you can skip that extra step of squeezing out the excess water and the time it required.
 Super firm tofu also has a texture that's closer to paneer's, and it tastes amazingly like paneer in Indian recipes, more so than any other kind of tofu.

 Besides, we Indian cooks like to cook the tofu further once we add it to the sauce, and another kind of tofu would simply not be able to stand all the additional tossing and turning.
 But with super firm tofu, it's just not a problem.

-Do I really need to marinate the tofu?
+Do I need to marinate tofu for Indian dishes?

 The short answer is, no, you don't.
 You don't even need to bake the tofu when you add it to recipes like Palak Paneer.
 But the extra step takes little effort and it adds so much to the flavor of the tofu.
 When you cook Indian food, you build up the flavor in layers, and layering extra flavor into your tofu will take your recipe from good to great.

 Besides, the marinated and baked tofu makes a great snack on its own, or you can toss it into salads and wraps without any additional dressing up.
 And when you add marinated and baked tofu to a recipe like Palak Paneer, you'll automatically dial up the flavor quotient.